 Compressed Natural Gas (CNG) saves up to 50% over conventional fuels, and CNG vehicles are available for all types of applications.
 Fleet owners are switching to compressed natural gas now more than ever.
 Among the fleets in which NGVs are gaining momentum are:

-In addition, there is a long list of late model vehicles, for which there is an EPA-approved after-market conversion system available.
+In the light-duty category, there is a long list of late model vehicles, for which there is an EPA- approved after-market conversion system available.
 This includes many Ford vehicles available with the optional “gaseous engine prep” package (specially hardened engine components) making them eligible for conversion to CNG by Ford Qualified Vehicle Modifiers (QVMs).
+These vehicles can often be converted prior to delivery and purchased on a "ship through" basis from the dealer.
 To obtain information about aftermarket conversions and new or used vehicles that can be modified to operate on natural gas, visit NGV America.

 When considering commercial NGVs, Virginia Natural Gas can assist you in determining your eligibility for tax credits, grants, incentives or other funding opportunities to help offset the purchase price of new NGVs.
 Click the links below for more information.